-Crop rotation is one of the things that gardeners do to extend their season and get the best use of their land.
-Even small raised beds can grow a tremendous about of produce when crop rotation practices are implemented.
+Succession planting is one of the things that gardeners do to extend their season and get the best use of their land.
+Even small raised beds can grow a tremendous about of produce when planting in succession.

 Crops can deplete the soil of important nutrients so keeping detailed notes about where you planted each crop is helpful.
 In the future, you will use this information to make sure that this year’s crop of tomatoes is not followed by potatoes in the same garden bed next year.